mingkai-zheng/ReSSL/README.md

 |  ReSSL | ResNet50 | 256 | 200  | 1 | 69.9 % | [ressl-200.pth](https://drive.google.com/file/d/16Ib4rvEvB_rdQThPxkoOb9wvCALzPTZd/view?usp=sharing) |
 |  ReSSL | ResNet50 | 256 | 200  | 5 | 74.7 % | [ressl-multi-200.pth](https://drive.google.com/file/d/1usvvFAw_1bOaiXBgxXG9kwOOPb0VAy0Y/view?usp=sharing) |

-If you want to test the pretained mdol, pealse download the weights from the link above, and move it to the checkpoint folder (create one if you don't have).
+If you want to test the pretained mdol, pealse download the weights from the link above, and move it to the checkpoints folder (create one if you don't have .checkpoints/ directory).
 The evaluation scripts also has been provided in script/train.sh

 ## Citation